 - Disfigurement and related mental distress

 These issues can impact a burn victim’s ability to return to their job, provide for their family, and enjoy life the way they used to.
 For those whose injuries were caused by negligence, these losses should be addressed along as medical bills and other expenses.
 Our attorneys can help you map out the multiple ways in which a burn injury is likely to affect your future and calculate a fair settlement based on what we learn.

 Liability and Your Right to File a Claim

-By fully investigating the cause of your accident, our experienced legal team at Kershaw, Cook & Talley can help you identify all liable parties and seek fair compensation for your losses.
+By fully investigating the cause of your accident, our experienced legal team at Kershaw, Cook & Talley can help you identify all liable parties and seek fair compensation for your losses through a personal injury claim.
 Insurers and large corporations tend to fight back against burn injury claims because they know just how big a victim’s losses are.
 We can help you understand the worth of your case and then build a strong argument to protect your right to compensation.

 Our attorneys offer personal service and attention to every client we work with because we care about making sure a liable party does right by you.